mithileshtew0702/Optimizing-Inventory-Management-with-1D-Bin-Packing/README.md

 ## 📌 Declaration of AI Usage

 > This project used AI assistance (ChatGPT) for coding support and report writing under declared guidelines.

+---

+## 🧾 Lecturer Feedback

+**Solution (30):** 33
+**Code (30):** 25
+**Note:**
+**Comment:** Outstanding (21-30) near perfect design of program/data structure.
+Variables/functions formats are excellently named and chosen.
+Excellent balance of brievty and clarity in comments.

+**Report (40):** 33
+**Note:** zip file uploaded, -5
+**Comment:** This is an exemplary report: it is exceptionally well-structured, uses precise academic language, and covers all required elements with technical clarity and professional presentation.
+The introduction defines the problem, its mathematical foundation, and strong real-world relevance with clear referencing.
+Methodology is highly detailed and justified, clearly explaining hybrid approaches, encoding strategies, parameter choices, and technical implementation.
+Results are benchmarked, tabulated, and analyzed, with clear critical comparison between methods and genuine reflection on strengths and limitations.
+Conclusions are concise, insightful, and forward-looking, with ambitious, practical recommendations.
+Overall, this is a top-band submission demonstrating technical depth, originality, and excellent academic standards.